JoshOrndorff/recipes/text/off-chain-workers/storage.md

 In this recipe, we will add a cache and lock over our previous [http fetching example](./http-json.md).
 If the cached value existed, we will return using the cached value.
-Otherwise we acquire the lock, fetch from github public API, and save it to the cahce.
+Otherwise we acquire the lock, fetch from github public API, and save it to the cache.

 ## Setup